adriaFreixasWb/parking-spots/README.md

 * Create a couple of instances
 * Save those instances to a list
 * Loop through motorcycle list and print its features

+# Parking exercise

+From this point on we are going to base our exercises on the fames [Parking spot Object oriented princials test](https://www.geeksforgeeks.org/design-parking-lot-using-object-oriented-principles/).
+We are going to aim for a simplified form.

+## 06-Vehicle parent class

+Since Car and Motorcycle classes are similiar, let's create a parent class holding the methods.
+A parent class is a type of abstraction that let's you share code between objects.

+The new feature is going to be add a Vehicle type, to the parent class.
+Now from the constructor we will set them